idiotjr/Arcus-Support-Tutorial/README.md

 Step 3: Add a meta-data tag in the theme's AndroidManifest
 -----------------------------------------------------------------

-This lets Arcus know that the theme supports it and has custom assets zips ('configs' from now on).
+This lets Arcus detect the theme as an arucs-supported theme.

 Include the tag:
 `<meta-data android:name="arcus.support" android:value="true"/>`